A Branch-and-Price Algorithm Enhanced by Decision Diagrams for the Kidney Exchange Problem

 \section{On the completeness of two existing formulations}

 In this section, we present the edge assignment formulation and the extended edge formulation including \singles, as proposed by \cite{Constantino2013}.
-We show that for these formulations to model chains correctly, the inclusion of infeasible-cycle-breaking constraints is required, which was not mentioned in their paper.
+We show that for these formulations to model chains correctly, the inclusion of infeasible-cycle-breaking constraints is required.